alienarena/alienarena/docs/README.txt

 (Linux)

 This is depending on the Linux distribution.
 Fedora, Debian and Ubuntu already have it in the package repository.
-For other distributions, installing from Flathub is probably the easiest option.
+For other distributions, installing from Flathub is probably the easiest option: https://flathub.org/apps/org.alienarena.alienarena.
 See also the README and INSTALL documentation files.

 * BASIC COMMANDS